aws-samples/aws-media-services-simple-vod-workflow/7-MediaConvertJobLambda/README.md

     ]
 }
 ```
-1. Replace <ARN for VODMediaConvertRole> tag in the policy with the ARN for the VODMMediaConvertRole you created earlier.
+1. Replace <ARN for vod-MediaConvertRole> tag in the policy with the ARN for the vod-MediaConvertRole you created earlier.
 2. Click on the **Review Policy** button.

 1. Enter `VODLambdaPolicy` in the **Policy Name** box.